Hermit: Anglicanism

 Many of the recognised religious communities and orders in the Anglican Communion make provision for certain members to live as hermits, more commonly referred to as solitaries.
 One Church of England community, the Society of St. John the Evangelist, now has only solitaries in its British congregation.
 Anglicanism also makes provision for men and women who seek to live a single consecrated life, after taking vows before their local bishop; many who do so live as solitaries.
 The Handbook of Religious Life, published by the Advisory Council of Relations between Bishops and Religious Communities, contains an appendix governing the selection, consecration, and management of solitaries living outside recognised religious communities.

 In the Canon Law of the Episcopal Church (United States), those who make application to their diocesan bishop and who persevere in whatever preparatory program the bishop requires, take vows that include lifelong celibacy.
 They are referred to as solitaries rather than hermits.
 Each selects a bishop other than their diocesan as an additional spiritual resource and, if necessary, an intermediary.
 At the start of the twenty-first century, the Church of England reported a notable increase in the number of applications from people seeking to live the single consecrated life as Anglican hermits or solitaries.
 A religious community known as the Solitaries of DeKoven, who make Anglican prayer beads and Pater Noster cords to support themselves, are an example of an Anglican hermitage.

 Eastern Orthodoxy

-In the Orthodox Church and Eastern Rite Catholic Churches, hermits live a life of prayer as well as service to their community in the traditional Eastern Christian manner of the poustinik.
+In the Eastern Orthodox Church (as with the Eastern Lutheran Churches and Eastern Rite Catholic Churches), hermits live a life of prayer as well as service to their community in the traditional Eastern Christian manner of the poustinik.
 The poustinik is a hermit available to all in need and at all times.
 In the Eastern Christian churches, one traditional variation of the Christian eremitic life is the semi-eremitic life in a lavra or skete, exemplified historically in Scetes, a place in the Egyptian desert, and continued in various sketes today, including several regions on Mount Athos.